takeshixx/kleber-cli/README.md

 KLEBER_API_KEY=$INSERT_API_KEY_HERE
 ```

-As a basic configuration file, the following should be used:
+A a basic configuration file, could look like this:

 ```